AlexPlec/Audio-256/docs/architecture.md

   A["User Interaction"] --> B["View"]
   B --> C["Controller"]
   C --> D["Model (Update)"]
+  C --> E["Mediator (Event Dispatch)"]
+  E --> F["Services (e.g. Player, MusicLibrary)"]
   D --> B
 ```

+---

-1. The View captures UI events (e.g. "Play", "Select Album").
+1. The View captures a UI event (e.g. user clicks "Play").
-2. The Controller responds to those events by updating the Model or invoking core services.
-3. The Model is updated.
+2. The Controller handles the input, updates the Model, and sends an event via the Mediator.
+3. The Mediator dispatches the event to the appropriate service (Player, MusicLibrary, etc.).
-4. The View reacts automatically to reflect the new state.
+4. The Model changes, triggering the View to update its display accordingly.

 ---